vatlab/vat-docs/content/Documentation/vtools Commands/init.md

                             Samples from the children projects will be copied even if they were identical samples imported from the same source files.

-## Details
+### 2. Details

-Command `` `vtools init `` creates a new project in the current directory.
+Command `vtools init` creates a new project in the current directory.
 The project will be empty unless it is a child project from a parent project (with a subset of samples, variants etc), or a parent project of several children projects (with merged variants and samples).

 **A directory can only have one project**.
 After a project is created, subsequent `vtools` calls will automatically load the project in the current directory.
 Working from outside of a project directory is not allowed.